awsdocs/aws-systems-manager-user-guide/doc_source/opscenter-securityhub-integration.md

 1. In the **Security Hub findings** section, select **Edit\.**

-1. Select the **Disabled** slider to enable Security Hub findings to automatically create OpsItems\.
+1. Select the **Disabled** slider to allow Security Hub findings to automatically create OpsItems\.

    Critical and High security findings create OpsItems by default\.
 To also create OpsItems for Medium and Low security findings, select the **Disabled** slider next to **Medium,Low**\.